bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 ## Editor usage

-The following tips may improve your editing experience with Hugo and the theme.
+The following tips may improve your editing experience.

 ### Auto-save delay
 Some editors are saving our work so fast by default, that nearly every keystroke leads to a new file version and the regeneration of the corresponding page.
 When we are in the process of changing sensitive content like front-matter parameters this can easily bring down Hugo’s server, because Hugo can’t process inconsistent files.